monora/tom/_sources/domainmodel.rst.txt

 *sections runs* which have to connect properly in time at handover points.
 The timing attributes of a `RouteSection` serve this purpose:

-- `calendar` is a set of calendar days where the train starts at `RouteSection.origin`
+- `calendar` is a set of calendar days where the train starts at `RouteSection.departure_station`
-- `origin_departure_time` is the day time the train starts each day in `calendar`
+- `departure_time` is the day time the train starts each day in `calendar`
-- `origin_stop_time` planned stop time at a section handover origin
+- `departure_stop_time` planned stop time at a section handover station of departure
-- `travel_time_to_destination` travel time from section origin to section destination.
-This attribute is used to calculate the arrival time at section destination.
+- `travel_time` travel time from section station of departure to section station of arrival.
+This attribute is used to calculate the arrival time at station of arrival.

 Only RouteSections have a calendar.
-This is the set of starting days at the origin of a section.
+This is the set of starting days at the departure_station of a section.
 All timestamps in Train, TrainRun and SectionRuns (see next chapter) are calculated from the timing attributes.